takorejsza/yachts_dataset/README.md

     * Date Posted
     * Adjusted Asking Price

-The adjusted asking price uses the cpi library to reflect the true asking price at the time the listing was made.
+The adjusted asking price uses the cpi library to reflect the asking price in current day dollars.
 The earliest listings observed are from 2010.

 Once the data is scraped and saved it undergoes a cleaning and processing step.